databendlabs/openraft/openraft/src/docs/cluster_control/dynamic-membership.md

 ### Brain split

-When Updating node network addresses, brain split could occur if the new address belongs to another node, leading to two elected leaders.
+When updating node network addresses, brain split could occur if the new address belongs to another node, leading to two elected leaders.